vvkisil/MoebInv-notebooks/README.md

 ``` python
 F.save("my-figure-archive.gar")
 ```
 to save GiNaC Gar archive.
-It can be loaded into GUI (or any other front-end, indeed).
+Later it can be loaded into GUI (or any other front-end, indeed).
 * From GUI select
 ```
 File → Export figure → Export Python script